juztamau5/retro3/support/doc/plugins/guide.md

   registerIdAndPassAuth({
     authName: 'my-auth-method',

-    // PeerTube will try all id and pass plugins in the weight DESC order
+    // retro3 will try all id and pass plugins in the weight DESC order
     // Exposing this value in the plugin settings could be interesting
     getWeight: () => 60,

-    // Optional function called by PeerTube when the user clicked on the logout button
+    // Optional function called by retro3 when the user clicked on the logout button
     onLogout: user => {
       console.log('User %s logged out.', user.username')
     },

-    // Optional function called by PeerTube when the access token or refresh token are generated/refreshed
+    // Optional function called by retro3 when the access token or refresh token are generated/refreshed
     hookTokenValidity: ({ token, type }) => {
       if (type === 'access') return { valid: true }
       if (type === 'refresh') return { valid: false }
     },

-    // Used by PeerTube when the user tries to authenticate
+    // Used by retro3 when the user tries to authenticate
     login: ({ id, password }) => {
       if (id === 'user' && password === 'super password') {
         return {